My Ultimate Self-Hosted AI Chat Stack

 Open Notebook is a self-hosted alternative to Google NotebookLM.
 Upload PDFs, web pages, or text files and have the LLM answer questions across them.
 It connects to LiteLLM, so it uses the same model pool as your chat.

-This is where the stack really shines for work: meeting transcripts, architecture docs, long reports — all without sending a single byte to Google.
+This is where the stack really shines for work: meeting transcripts, architecture docs, long reports can be used and indexed without sending data to public providers.
+I'm researching the OpenWebUI RAG functionality though to see if this is still needed.

 Extras tier